spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/08-taints.md

 ## Apply Labels to nodes

-Labels are specified in an optional field called 'Additional Labels' in the node pool configuration form.
-The values are specified as 'key:value'.
-Multiple such labels may be specified.
-Labels may be specified from the node pool conifguration form initially during cluster provisioning and updated any time by editing a node pool from the 'Nodes' tab of the cluster details page.
+Labels are optional and can be specified in the **Additional Labels** field of the node pool configuration form.
+Specify one or more values as 'key:value'.
+You can specify labels initially during cluster provisioning and update them any time by editing a node pool from the **Nodes** tab of the cluster details page.